-When at least two ringers are available, we ring the bells before and after the 10:15 AM Sunday service.
-It takes one ringer per bell, pulling on a rope that passes through the ceiling to the next level above, where the bells are, to ring his or her bell.
-The ringers practice twice a week, for an hour and a half after lunch on Sunday afternoons, and on Friday evenings between 6:30 and 8 PM.
+When at least three ringers are available, we ring the bells before and after the 10:15 AM Sunday service.
+We are fortunate to have a computer-actuated chiming mechanism also in place, that can chime changes before the service if fewer ringers are available.
+We have practices twice a week, for an hour and a half after the service on Sundays, and on Friday evenings between 6:30 and 8 PM.
 Yes, it takes plenty of practice to learn to ring and to improve and advance our skills.
 This is what change ringing looks like: